 The Deadline to File an Injury Lawsuit in Indiana

 There is a limited window of time to pursue a personal injury lawsuit in Carmel.
 If a person fails to pursue an injury lawsuit in a timely fashion, he or she will miss out on the chance to do so forever.
 This legal deadline is known as the statute of limitations.

-For injury lawsuits, the statute of limitations is found at Indiana Code Section 34-11-2-4.
+For injury lawsuits, the statute of limitations is found at Ind.
+Code § 34-11-2-4.
 This statutory period set out by state law expires after two years.
 The two-year window begins to expire as soon as the injury occurs, giving injury victims little time to secure legal counsel and move forward with their claim.

 There are a small number of exceptions that could extend the amount of time available to file a suit.
 These are generally related to legal disabilities, which include being under the age of 18.
 A personal injury attorney in Carmel could advise on whether these exceptions apply in a given case.

 In May 2021, Governor Eric Holcomb signed into legislation a new mandate that allows for additional magistrates and courts in five Indiana counties.
-A magistrate, a judicial officer who has limited authority and jurisdiction to hear certain cases, will be appointed by the Judge of the Lake Circuit Court to serve the Lake County and Carmel community.
+A magistrate will be appointed by the Judge of the Lake Circuit Court to serve the Lake County and Carmel community.

 How a Carmel Personal Injury Attorney Could Help